 Cardboard circle weaving is a fun and easy activity for kids and adults.
 Using a homemade cardboard loom and some scraps of yarn, you can weave circular pot holders, trivets and wall art quickly and easily.
 In this post, your kids will learn how to make a circular weaving loom out of cardboard, how to weave a round project, and how to take your weaving off the loom.

-My daycare kids have really embraced fibre crafts this year, so I’ve been teaching them lots of new skills like sewing, and french knitting, and we’ve learned lots of different ways to weave.
+My daycare kids have really embraced yarn and fibre crafts this year, so I’ve been teaching them lots of new skills like sewing, and french knitting, and we’ve learned lots of different ways to weave.
 Most recently, we tried circle weaving.

 What is Circle Weaving?